-She undertook laboratory-based research at The Institute of Cancer Research examining the prognostic and predictive value of genomic profiling of tumour biopsies in oesophago-gastric cancer.
+Dr Rao completed medical training at Charing Cross and Westminster Medical School and specialist oncology training at The Royal Marsden.
+She undertook laboratory-based research at The Institute of Cancer Research, supported by an academic grant, examining the prognostic and predictive value of genomic profiling of tumour biopsies in oesophago-gastric cancer.